limitz/cuda-audio/README.md

 # CUDA Audio Convolution Reverb
 Real-time convolution reverb using impulse response audio files.

+use ./bin/program <index-name> <start-id> <num-instances>
+like: `./bin/program brutalism 1 2` will load 2 instances, 4 channels using the index file ./ir/brutalism.index

 ### Wave files
 This repo is using git-lfs for the storage of binary files(wav impulse responses).
 The following should automatically download the files during cloning.